Nankar Rebellion: History

-The Nankar custom was a labour exploitation system, much like the Medieval slavery system.
-The feudal tradition originated during the colonial period and was practised mainly in the Sylheti thanas of Beanibazar, Barlekha and Golapganj.
+The Nankar custom was a labor exploitation system, much like the Medieval slavery system.
+The feudal tradition originated during the colonial period and was practiced mainly in the Sylheti thanas of Beanibazar, Barlekha and Golapganj.
 In the Sylhet region, the landowners were called mirashdars and the greater mirashdar were called zamindars.
 The nankars would be accommodated close to the zamindars or mirashdars residence and also had permission to use the house and agricultural land provided.
 However, they had to be engaged in the work of the landlord's entire house, even during late hours after midnight.
 The nankars would not earn wages for this work.
 When the call of the zamindar was not immediately accepted, untimely torture was prosecuted.

-In the village of Bahadurpur in Lauta, Beanibazar, there lived a zamindar who practised the Nankar custom.
+In the village of Bahadurpur in Lauta, Beanibazar, there lived a zamindar who practiced the Nankar custom.
 His regulations were known to be strict such as the different prohibitions in the road in front of his home which included wearing shoes and sandals, using umbrellas and riding horses.
 The word locally spread of the zamindar's oppression and consultations took place establishing the Communist Party and Peasants Association in 1937.
 Comrade Ajay Bhattacharya, a man who was arrested multiple times by the British for his activism, led the Nankar movement.
 Other members from Beanibazar also joined him such as Shishir Bhattacharya, Shailendra Bhattacharya and Lalitapal from Lauta, Jawad Ullah from Nandirpal and Abdus-Subhan from South Potti.
 Uniting other Nankars, they publicly rebelled against the zamindar.
 They stopped the zamindar from earning his revenue and stopped him from entering markets.
-This news spread to other zamindars who, out of fear, petitioned to the Government of Pakistan against the rebellion.
+This news spread to other zamindars who, out of fear, petitioned to the government of Pakistan against the rebellion.
 The government later took action to suppress the rebellion.
-Other organisers included Varun Roy and Hena Das.
+Other organizers included Varun Roy and Hena Das.

 According to Bhattacharya, 10% (300,000) of the population of Greater Sylhet were Nankars.
 From 1922 to 1949, with the help of the Communist Party and Peasants Association, a Nankar movement against the feudalistic exploitation system was developed and centered in Bahadurpur, Lauta in Beanibazar, and spread to other Nankar-populated areas such as Golapganj, Barlekha, Kulaura, Balaganj and Dharamapasha.

 On the 17th of August 1949, there was an important festival day, Makar Sankranti, in reference to deity Surya (sun), for Bengali Hindus.
 During the first day of this religious festival, the Nankar Hindus in Saneshwar Uluri began preparing to worship Manasa late at night until they start to feel sleepy.
 During sunrise, an armed force attacks the village and the Hindus begin to flee, many towards the nearby village of Uluri.
 Members of the rebellion staying in Uluri were Aparna Pal, Shushama De, Ashita Pal and Surath Pal.
 Eventually a conflict occurs between the force and Uluri villagers along the banks of the Sunai River.